HaomingWu1/5020-mini-project/README_final_detailed.md

 **Objective:** Classify fire points as agricultural or non-agricultural.

 **Method:**
-- Constructed feature matrix from MODIS fire attributes and spatial overlay:
+- Seven features were derived to represent fire characteristics
-  - DOY, hour, latitude, longitude, FRP, raster-based crop type, etc.
+  - DOY, hour, latitude, longitude, FRP, in_maize, in_wheat etc.
-- Label assignment was done using spatial and temporal logic (e.g., fire in cropland + near harvest)
+- Inform the model in advance about which fire points are agricultural fires, enabling it to learn the corresponding features
 - Split dataset into training and test sets (typically 70/30 split)
+- Standardization features.
+The numerical ranges of different features vary significantly (for example, hour ranges from 0 to 23, while frp ranges from 0 to 1000).
+Standardization to the same order of magnitude is required
-- Trained a tree-based classifier (Gradient Boosting)
+- Trained a tree-based classifier (Gradient Boosting) and Use the remaining 30% of the data for testing
-- Evaluated model using accuracy, precision, recall metrics on test set
+- Predict all fire points —— Provide the final classification result

 **Findings:**
-- Classifier achieved high performance
 - Most important features: FRP and Intra-day time distribution
 - Agricultural fires tend to have lower FRP (avg: 6.4 MW vs 15.75 MW) and peak during daytime (around 2:00), consistent with human straw-burning activity.
 - In contrast, non-agricultural fires show higher intensity and tend to peak around 4:00 AM.